-Services that are covered for you What you must pay when you get these services Diabetic Eye Exam For people with diabetes, screening for diabetic In Network retinopathy is covered once per year.
-Contact the plan for details. \$0 copayment for each specialist's office visit Contact the plan for details.
-Benefit does not apply to your combined deductible Out of Network \$0 copayment for each specialist's office visit Benefit does not apply to your combined deductible
+Services that are covered for you What you must pay when you get these services Diabetic Eye Exam For people with diabetes, screening for diabetic retinopathy is covered once per year.

-Services that are covered for you What you must pay when you get these services Diagnostic Colonoscopy Colonoscopy services performed due to past or present In Network history (such as gastrointestinal symptoms or disease, polyps, or cancer) or physical symptoms such as rectal bleeding or pain.
-10% coinsurance for each specialist's office visit Prior authorization may be required.
 Contact the plan for details.
-10% coinsurance for each ambulatory surgical center visit 10% coinsurance for each outpatient hospital visit Diagnostic colonoscopy received at a specialist's office does not apply to your combined deductible Out of Network 10% coinsurance for each specialist's office visit 10% coinsurance for each ambulatory surgical center visit 10% coinsurance for each outpatient hospital visit Diagnostic colonoscopy received at a specialist's office does not apply to your combined deductible
+In Network \$0 copayment for each specialist's office visit Out of Network 50% coinsurance for each specialist's office visit Diagnostic Colonoscopy office visit Colonoscopy services performed due to past or present In Network history (such as gastrointestinal symptoms or disease, polyps, or cancer) or physical symptoms such as rectal bleeding or pain. \$15 copayment for each specialist's office visit Prior authorization may be required.
+Contact the plan for details. \$0 copayment for each ambulatory surgical center visit \$0 copayment for each outpatient hospital visit Out of Network 50% coinsurance for each specialist's office visit 30% coinsurance for each ambulatory surgical center visit 30% coinsurance for each outpatient hospital visit

 Services that are covered for you What you must pay when you get these services Durable medical equipment (DME) and related supplies (For a definition of durable medical equipment, see Chapter 10 as well as Chapter 3, Section 7 of this document.)
 Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, walkers, and Continuous Glucose Monitors.
-In Network 10% coinsurance at a durable medical equipment provider 10% coinsurance at a pharmacy Continuous Glucose Monitors 10% coinsurance from a durable medical equipment provider We cover all medically necessary DME covered by Original Medicare.
+In Network 0% coinsurance at a durable medical equipment provider 0% coinsurance at a pharmacy Continuous Glucose Monitors 0% coinsurance from a durable medical equipment provider You are covered for custom made and custom fitted compression stockings (6 pair(s) per year).
+We cover all medically necessary DME covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
 The most recent list of suppliers is available on our website at www.Humana.com/SearchResources Prior authorization may be required.
 Preferred Continuous Glucose Monitors (CGMs) are covered at pharmacies.
 Preferred CGMs are Dexcom & Freestyle Libre.
 Non-preferred CGMs are not covered through a pharmacy unless your doctor provides adequate information that the use of an alternate brand is medically necessary.
 All CGMs will continue to be available through durable medical equipment providers (DME).
-Cost sharing for covered Part B Insulin furnished through a covered item of durable medical equipment will be no more than \$35 for a one-month (up to 30-day) supply and if your plan has a deductible, it does not apply to Part B Insulin.
+0% coinsurance at a pharmacy 0% coinsurance for custom made and custom fitted compression stockings (6 pair(s) per year) at all places of treatment.
+Cost sharing for covered Part B Insulin furnished through a covered item of durable medical equipment will be no more than \$35 for a one-month (up to 30-day) supply.
 Plan requires prior authorization for durable medical equipment and related supplies.
 Call 1-800-523-0023, (TTY # 711)

-Services that are covered for you What you must pay when you get these services Durable medical equipment (DME) and related supplies (continued) Out of Network 10% coinsurance at a durable medical equipment provider 10% coinsurance at a pharmacy Continuous Glucose Monitors 10% coinsurance from a durable medical equipment provider 10% coinsurance at a pharmacy Cost sharing for covered Part B Insulin furnished through a covered item of durable medical equipment will be no more than \$35 for a one-month (up to 30-day) supply and if your plan has a deductible, it does not apply to Part B Insulin.
+Services that are covered for you What you must pay when you get these services Durable medical equipment (DME) and related supplies (continued) Out of Network 30% coinsurance at a durable medical equipment provider 30% coinsurance at a pharmacy Continuous Glucose Monitors 30% coinsurance from a durable medical equipment provider 30% coinsurance at a pharmacy 30% coinsurance for custom made and custom fitted compression stockings (6 pair(s) per year) at all places of treatment.
+Cost sharing for covered Part B Insulin furnished through a covered item of durable medical equipment will be no more than \$35 for a one-month (up to 30-day) supply.
 Plan requires prior authorization for durable medical equipment and related supplies.
 Call 1-800-523-0023, (TTY # 711)